Genivia/ugrep/README.md

     ugrep -z -r -tc++ -Fw my_function -f cpp/zap_comments

-To search bzip2, lzma, xz, and lz4 compressed data on standard input, option `--label` may be used to specify the extension corresponding to the compression format to force decompression when the bzip2 extension is not available to ugrep, for example:
+To search bzip2, lzma, xz, lz4 and zstd compressed data on standard input, option `--label` may be used to specify the extension corresponding to the compression format to force decompression when the bzip2 extension is not available to ugrep, for example:

     cat myfile.bz2 | ugrep -z --label='stdin.bz2' 'xyz'